 The statutory penalties for assault and battery are the same whether the alleged victim is your longtime spouse or a total stranger.
 However, domestic assault charges are unique in a number of ways.
 Massachusetts recently passed a new law that makes it easier for judges to hold domestic violence defendants without bail.
 There is also now a state database that includes the name of every person charged with domestic violence in Massachusetts.
+If you have been charged for these crimes, you need an experienced Middlesex County domestic violence restraining order violation attorney to defend you.
+Spring & Spring can help.
+Call us today at (617) 513-9444.

 If you have been arrested for domestic violence, Attorney Chris Spring will work to get your case dismissed.
 If the Commonwealth does press charges — with or without the victim’s consent — Attorney Spring will aggressively defend your rights from the arraignment through the jury trial.